Karen – qualified counsellor. Diploma in therapeutic counselling.

 - DBS checked

-- A Member of the BACP and adhere to their ethical framework, which means she has regular supervision and attends professional development courses.
+- A Member of the NCS and adhere to their ethical framework, which means she has regular supervision and attends professional development courses.

 - Running social & emotional groups for, self-esteem and general support groups to help overcome fear & anxiety, gain confidence and deal with emotions and other issues.